iluwatar/java-design-patterns/monad/README.md

 Use the Monad in any of the following situations

-* when you want to chain operations easily
+* When you want to chain operations easily
-* when you want to apply each function regardless of the result of any of them
+* When you want to apply each function regardless of the result of any of them

 ## Credits